knight-lang/knight-lang/specs.md

 - **`List`**: Coerces the second argument to a list, and then compares each element of the two, returning the whether the non-equal comparison is less than.
 If each element is equal, return whether the first list is smaller.
 (This is how most languages which define comparisons on lists/arrays do it.)
 - **All other types**: **undefined behaviour**.

-Lexicographical comparisons should find the first non-equivalent character in each string and compare them based on their ASCII value (e.g. in `abcd` and `abde`, `c` and `d` would be compared), returning `tRUE` if the first argument's character is smaller.
-If both strings have equivalent characters, then this function shall return `true` only if the first string has a smaller size than the second.
+Lexicographical comparisons should find the first non-equivalent character in each string and compare them based on their ASCII value (e.g. in `abcd` and `abde`, `c` and `d` would be compared), returning `true` if the first argument's character is smaller.
+If both strings have equivalent characters, then this function should whether the first string has a smaller size than the second.

 Examples:
 ```knight